 If you would like to know more about serving on a Commission, view the City’s Commission Handbook (PDF).
 You can also read about Commission service below.
 View Commission Vacancies to see openings in the City’s commissions and committees.

 Elected officials and City employees are not eligible to apply.

 Membership on City Commissions is limited to service on one Commission at any one time.

 All applicants must attend at least one Commission meeting prior to the interview process.
-All applicants must be residents and registered voters in the City of Saratoga.
+All applicants must be residents in the City of Saratoga.
 However, there are exceptions to these requirements.

 - Two members of the Heritage Preservation Commission must be trained or have experience in the field of construction and structural rehabilitation, such as a licensed architect, engineer, contractor, or urban planner.
 These members must either live or have a place of business in Saratoga.

 - One member of the Library Commission is appointed by the Monte Sereno City Council.

 - Youth Commissioners are not required to be registered voters

 When a vacancy occurs on a Commission, a notice will be posted in the local newspaper and on the City’s website to solicit applications.
 Applicants are required to submit the completed the application and supplemental questionnaire to the City Clerk’s Office by the deadline.

 A separate application is required for each Commission to which the applicant wishes to apply.
 Applications are maintained by the City Clerk’s Office in an active status for one year, after which time they become inactive and a new application must be submitted.